OPPORTUNITY FOR DESIGN

 We learned from interviews that 4/5 users used the search bar to find resources instead of the actual resources tab.
 I wanted to introduce filtering to the search bar, so that users could quickly find the most relevant resources and amenities.

-I chose Version 2 as the preferred method of filtering, as it allows for both location and popularity-based filtering to occur without the user having to make their filtering selections on another popup or page.
+We chose Version 2 as the preferred method of filtering, as it allows for both location and popularity-based filtering to occur without the user having to make their filtering selections on another popup or page.

 USABILITY TESTING